-'Idiot,' 'Unhinged,' A 'Sixth-Grader:' Aides Fault Trump In Explosive New Book
+'Idiot,' 'Unhinged,' A 'Sixth-Grader': Aides Fault Trump In Explosive New Book

 The book also describes Trump's disdain for Attorney General Jeff Sessions.
 Trump has called Sessions "mentally retarded" and a "dumb southerner," according to Woodward.

-Trump has said he has buyers' remorse about Sessions because the attorney general recused himself from the Russia investigation.
+Trump has said he has buyer's remorse about Sessions because the attorney general recused himself from the Russia investigation.
 The two men have carried on a simmering feud for months.

 Woodward did not interview Trump for the book, but Trump did reach out to Woodward in August.
 The Post released a transcript of their phone call.